firebelly/aei-frontend/README.md

-# AEI - Front end only
+# AEI - Front-end
-Front-end static build
+Front-end static build to be used for later integration with AEI CMS.

 ### Getting Started
 We're using [Jekyll](http://jekyllrb.com/) & [Gulp](http://gulpjs.com/) to build the front end of the COH site.